charleneguillaumot/Landmark_prediction_Deep_Learning_2D/README.md

 Please see the code and procedure at https://github.com/charleneguillaumot/ALPACA_from_terminal

 ### Step 1.
 Rework initial ply files
-In the next step (Step 2), need to have proper .ply files to be able to subset inside and outside layers of the mesh For that, coloration by ambient occlusion is necessary The "1_Rework_initial_ply_files.py" file simply loads your .ply files, colorizes them by an ambient occlusion filter and save a copy in your folder.
+In the next step (Step 2), we will need to have proper .ply files to be able to split the inside and outside layers of the mesh.
+For that, coloration by ambient occlusion is necessary.
+The "1_Rework_initial_ply_files.py" file simply loads your .ply files, colorizes them by an ambient occlusion filter and save a copy in your folder.

 ### Step 2.
+Mesh subsetting of little 3D landmark zones
+The code "2_Mesh_subsetting_landmark_zones.R" (written in R, as it uses a R library developped in our lab), splits the inside and outside layers of the 3D mesh and then extracts a little 3D zone barycentered by an ALPACA prediction.
+This enables to have as outputs little 3D objects, where we will perform the landmark position research by the Deep Learning model.